-With winter fast approaching, leather boots are being dusted off, leather gloves are coming out the hall drawer and the trusty leather jacket is being rooted for at the back of the wardrobe.
+With the cooler seasons fast approaching, leather boots are being dusted off, leather gloves are coming out the hall drawer and the trusty leather jacket is being rooted for at the back of the wardrobe.
 Leather is all around us and it is not just seasonal these days in our clothing, we use it now fashionably in upholstery, we use leather in sport especially in all things equestrian and we use leather in everyday living without giving it a second thought.

-This tough, durable material however needs some upkeep and care.
+This tough, durable material, however, needs some upkeep and care.
 Top quality leather comes at a premium and should be considered as a luxury that needs caring for.
 Whether you have invested in leather shoes or boots, handbag, jacket or a belt they should all be given regular care to keep them in tip top condition.
-If you have a horse, then keeping their tack in tip top condition is vital for your equestrian investment in shape!
+If you have a horse, then keeping their tack in top condition is vital for your equestrian investment in shape!
 If you look after your leather and it will look after you!

 1 Don’t Let Dirt Ruin Your Leather Investment